 One of the most frequently asked questions in the past few days is about double taxation.

-Foreign tax credit and foreign tax deduction are two different concepts.
+Foreign tax credits and foreign tax deductions are two different concepts.
 Sometimes foreign tax deductions are available where foreign tax credits are not available.
 However, that’s beyond the scope of this post here.